fmalazemi/cs143/Lecture_notes/project.md

 - No dangling pointers are allowed.
 - Existing data must not be lost when rows or columns are added.
 - Matrix operators must return a `Matrix` object.
-- Operations with incompatible dimensions must be handled correctly.
+- The testing files will only request operations with compatible matrix dimensions.

 ---